Residential Treatment Program in Heber, UT

 • Success rates — When a patient is in an outpatient rehabilitation situation, they can call their dealer or head right to the liquor store when they feel like giving up.
 Just the routine of returning home every night places the person back in the environment where they abused a substance, which makes it much more challenging to resist the temptation of relapse.

 One of the benefits of a residential/inpatient program is that the client doesn’t have access to their substance of choice.
-Studies have shown that more inpatients complete detox compared to people in outpatient treatment.
-Those who attend and remain in residential programs have increased occupational, psychological, and social functioning, as well as decreased criminal activity.
+Studies have shown that inpatients who attend and remain in residential programs have increased occupational, psychological, and social functioning, as well as decreased criminal activity.
 Those who overcome a substance use disorder learn the tools to prevent relapse and are at a decreased risk for developing another substance use disorder.

 Patient Testimonial